Cockroach activity and rodent droppings among reasons for food closure orders

 He affirmed the order of the District Court, though he adjusted the manner in which the sentences will run.
 Instead of the two three-month custodial sentences running consecutively, they will now run concurrently.
 Further, Judge Martin reduced the time for payment of the €500 fine from 12 to 6 months.
 The prosecution was first taken by the FSAI in May following breaches of a Closure Order and this ruling sends a strong message to food businesses that non-compliance with food safety legislation will not be tolerated under any circumstances this result has a positive outcome for the protection of consumer health.

-Details of the food businesses served with Enforcement Orders are published on the FSAI’s website at www.fsai.ie.
+Details of the food businesses served with Enforcement Orders are published on the FSAI’s website.

 Closure Orders and Improvement Orders will remain listed in the enforcement reports on the website for a period of three months from the date of when a premises is adjudged to have corrected its food safety issue, with Prohibition Orders being listed for a period of one month.